 Death by caffeine alone is extremely rare and is often intentional.
 It would take around 10,000 milligrams of caffeine (about 100 cups of brewed coffee) to kill someone who weighs 150 pounds.
 However, caffeine may interact with other medications or alcohol and can pose a problem for those with underlying conditions.

-The reaction to caffeine in infants is similar to that in adults, but because infants weigh so little it takes less caffeine to produce the effects.
-Additional caffeine overdose symptoms for infants include low blood pressure and alternation between tense and relaxed muscles.
+Caffeine can be transferred to the fetus during pregnancy and experts say it's prudent to limit caffeine intake to 200 mg/day or less when trying to conceive a child and during pregnancy.
+A small amount of caffeine is transferred into breast milk, but it usually does not adversely affect the infant when the mother consumes low to moderate amounts (up to 300 mg per day).
 The American Academy of Pediatrics recommends that children under the age of 12 years should not eat or drink any caffeine-containing foods or drinks.
 While you may not be giving your child coffee, be aware of the other sources such as sodas, chocolate, and energy drinks.

 Symptoms of caffeine sensitivity are similar to symptoms of caffeine overdose, but they may begin at much lower levels of caffeine consumption, such as the relatively low level of caffeine in a chocolate bar.